ropensci/gistr/README.md

 * [rgithub](https://github.com/cscheid/rgithub) an R client for the Github API by Carlos Scheidegger
 * [git2r](https://github.com/ropensci/git2r) an R client for the libgit2 C library by Stefan Widgren
+* [gistfo](https://github.com/MilesMcBain/gistfo) for turning your untitled RStudio tabs into gists!

 ## Quick start